-It is important that key principles are understood before considering how different types of interviews should be conducted if the adult is at risk and if so from whom and how to remove that risk.
+It is important that key principles are understood before considering how different types of interviews should be conducted if the adult continues to be at risk and if so from whom and how to remove that risk.

-To achieve a thorough and fair assessment/enquiry and to increase the prospect of a clear outcome it will usually be necessary for a 'person alleged to have cause harm' to be interviewed.
-However, the need for this must be evaluated in the context of any potential risk to the adult at risk and the possibility of prejudicing any police investigation, should this later become necessary.
+To achieve a thorough and fair enquiry and to increase the prospect of a clear outcome it will usually be necessary for a 'person alleged to have cause harm' to be interviewed.
+However, the need for this and the timing must be evaluated in the context of any potential risk to the adult and the possibility of prejudicing any police investigation.
+Advice on the timing of an interview must be taken from the Police if it appears a crime has been committed, and the Police investigation will take precedence.

-An objective approach is necessary for any enquiry because the aim is to gather information about whether harm has or has not been caused to the victim.
+An objective approach is necessary for any enquiry because the aim is to gather information about whether harm has or has not been caused to the adult.

-Safeguarding enquiries conducted by Adult Services staff need to have a clear focus on the person who has or may have been harmed.
-These aim to establish whether, on the balance of probabilities, harm was caused and to safeguard the adult from harm.
+Safeguarding enquiries conducted by Adult Services staff need to have a clear focus on the adult who has or may have been harmed.
+The aim is to establish whether, on the balance of probabilities, harm was caused and to safeguard the adult from harm.